Reading to children

 - If you are not a member of a local library, then investigate this.
 Join your child up as soon as they are old enough and make a fuss of them becoming a member.
 Take them to the library with you, go to the children’s book section and make mutual selections on books you think they will enjoy.

 - See giving books for birthdays, Christmas and celebrations as a positive, loving act.
 Special books for special occasions help to foster a love of reading and an association that books are to be treasured.

 - Aim to encourage a respect for books in your children.
 Placing them back into the bookcase, not bending or tearing pages and generally caring for books will give the message that they are important.

-- Get some audio tapes with read along books; these are a favourite for many.
-For older children whose attention span has developed, listening to a tape in a quiet spot is a great way of relaxing.
+- Get some audiobooks, and read along together; these are a favourite for many.
+For older children whose attention span has developed, listening to an audiobook in a quiet spot is a great way of relaxing.

 - Join a book club yourself and invest time and energy into your own reading.
 Research shows that parents who read themselves, who are literate and who read from a variety of media such as books, magazines, on-line/web sites will make a positive difference in their children’s attitudes to literacy.
 Boys especially, benefit from seeing their fathers reading.

 - Be open to the new technology which is changing our current associations with texts.
 Kindles (e-book readers) and on-line books are the way of the future.
 Although virtual books are unlikely to replace hard copy, they do have a place in the home alongside other books.